A Veteran’s Resume and Job Hunting Guide

 Ace the Interview

 If you are a veteran who has recently completed active duty, it may have been some time since you last interviewed.
-Don’t worry.
 We will catch you up on the basics.
 Approach your interview with the same attitude you used to write your resume and cover letter.
 Determine how to communicate your unique military experience in a way that is easy to understand.
 Keep these things in mind:

 • Practice answering questions.
 Mock questions are a great way to get your mind ready for questioning.
 Think about how you could answer questions such as: “Describe your process of handling an unexpected situation on the job.
 Have you ever personally led a team of people?
 Why do you want this job?”

 • Prepare your own questions.
 It’s always a good idea to come to your interview with questions for the hiring manager.
 After collecting data, you should have some good questions.
-Try asking your potential employer things such as: “Can you describe what a typical day looks like in this position?
+Ask your potential employer things such as: “Can you describe what a typical day looks like in this position?
 What does success look like six months from now?
 What metrics do you use to determine employee performance?”

 Job Hunting for Workers in the National Guard or Reserves

-Employers who don’t like the regular training required of reservists may avoid hiring them or come up with creative ways to let them go.
-Having a more flexible job may be the best way to avoid scheduling issues and job security concerns.
 Consider becoming a freelance independent contractor and performing jobs that allow you to stay home and work remotely or for yourself.
-It’s also worth noting that the federal government has many job opportunities available for those in the National Guard or Reserves.
+It’s also worth noting the federal government has many job opportunities available for those in the National Guard or Reserves.
 Here are some occupations that may suit reservists:

 Employment Resources for Veterans by State